Product: Transaction Manager

 What is the Item Catalog?

 The Item Catalog serves as a catalog, or table, of your item information.
 The main function of this tool is to help translate items as they are received on your purchase orders versus how they are entered in your internal business system.
+As you receive purchase orders from your Trading Partners, the item values will fill into the Item Catalog automatically.

 Where is the Item Catalog?